anireact/lewd/README.md

 ```

 First, we create a `WebAssembly.Instance` object and provide its imports.
 In our
-case, it’s the memory object `mem`, imported as `env.mem`,s and the precomputed
+case, it’s the memory object `memory`, imported as `env.memory`,s and the
-tables location imported as `env.tab`.
+precomputed tables location imported as `env.tab`.

 Then we call the `init()` procedure to precompute the tables and store the
 result at the `tab` address.